 If you don’t have Greek strained yoghurt, line a colander with cheesecloth or a coffee filter and put your regular yoghurt inside.
 Leave it for 4 – 5 hours, or preferably overnight in order to drain.

 Cucumbers in Greece or Cyprus do not have any big seeds.
-If the cucumbers you are using having big seeds, remove them before grating.
+If the cucumbers you are using have big seeds, remove them before grating.

 - 1 full fat strained Greek yoghurt (250 grams – 8.80 oz)